lk77/vuesax/README.md

 This package is bringing support for Vue 3 to original package [Vuesax](https://www.npmjs.com/package/vuesax)

-Only one component remain uncompatible with Vue 3 for now :

-- VsTable
+All components and functions works with Vue 3.

 ## Links